DarkishLocket10/2026site/src/pages/posts/picking-apart-my-listening-history.md

 ***Why Spotify?***

 I keep coming back to this platform because of its insane recommendation algorithm.
-Of course, since I have been using it for so long, Spotify has a dense dataset to learn my listening patterns to suggest my next favourite song.
+Since I have been using it for so long, Spotify has a dense dataset to learn my listening patterns to suggest my next favourite song.

 ***Why am I doing this?***